alazaroc/blog-web-code/_posts/en/2024-10-14-how-the-aws-well-architected-tool-can-transform-your-cloud-architecture.md

 3. **Apply Lenses**: Use the default AWS Well-Architected Framework Lens for simplicity.
    ![2](2.4.png)

-> AWS definition: "The Lens Catalog is a collection of official, AWS lenses created for AWS Well-Architected Tool that offer up-to-date technology and industry-focused best practices."
+> AWS definition: "The Lens Catalog is a collection of official AWS lenses created for AWS Well-Architected Tool that offer up-to-date technology and industry-focused best practices."

 ### Step 3: Conduct the Assessment